 To support Black employees, leaders must lead with trust, involve all employees in innovation opportunities and connect with both the past and present.

-There is no shortage of wonderful stories of people with resilience and the ability to flourish in spite of racial inequities.
-Stories of people who navigated the unique historical barriers that come with being Black in America.
+There is no shortage of wonderful stories about people with resilience and the ability to flourish in spite of racial inequities.
+People who navigated the unique historical barriers that come with being Black in America.

-While much has changed over the years, much remains the same.
-Black people must continue to navigate historical and contemporary barriers in society.
+But while much has changed over the years, much remains the same.
+Black people continue to navigate historical and contemporary barriers in society.
 In many ways, organizational life can be a microcosm of society at large: Race matters in people’s experience of the workplace.
-Reflecting on 2020 as an organization can identify and begin to address many of these challenges.

-Building a more inclusive workplace continues to be a top priority for leaders of most companies.
-Diversity, equity and inclusion strategies have moved to the top of the leadership agenda.
+Building a more inclusive and equitable workplace must continue to be a top priority for leaders at all organizations; and belonging strategies have moved to the top of the leadership agenda.

-So, as we pause and look back on history to celebrate the contributions of Black Americans this February, let’s also pause and reflect on the present by asking ourselves, “How can we make our efforts to improve the experience of Black employees more impactful?”
+So, as we pause to look back on history and celebrate the contributions of Black Americans this February, let’s also pause and reflect on the present by asking ourselves, “How can we make our efforts to improve the experience of Black employees more impactful?”

 3 ways to shift company culture to support Black employees